Radio/TV Discussion Groups

 Discussion groups, sometimes called forums, are one of the most valuable of all information sources for radio collectors and restorers.

-A newsgroup is an electronic "bulletin board" where people with a common interest can exchange information and discuss issues.
-The rec.antiques.radio+phono newsgroup includes some genuine experts in the area of repairing and restoring antique radios and phonographs.
+A discussion forum is an electronic "bulletin board" where people with a common interest exchange information and discuss issues.